-We are committed to safeguarding the privacy of our members and apprentices.
-The Company will only use the information that we collect about you lawfully and in accordance with the Data Protection Act 1998 (the "Act").
+We are committed to safeguarding the privacy of our members, apprentices and those applying for apprenticeship, or any status of membership of the Company ('Applicant').
+The Company will only use the information that we collect about you lawfully and in accordance with the Data Protection Act 2018 (the "Act").

 Broadly, personal data means any information about a living individual, provided that the Company is able to identify that the information is specifically about that person as opposed to anyone else.
 For example, your personal data includes your name and your email address.
 Information about you would cease to be your personal data if the Company removed the elements which enabled the Company to know that it was specifically about you.
 Broadly, ‘processing’ personal data means storing or using it in any way, for example having it in a database or viewing it on a screen.

-The Data Subjects in relation to whom the Company processes personal data are the members and apprentices (‘you’), and their spouses, partners and dependants to the extent that the member or apprentice in question has provided such information
+The Data Subjects in relation to whom the Company processes personal data are the members, apprentices and applicants (‘you’), and their spouses, partners and dependants ('your family') to the extent that the member, apprentice or applicant in question has provided such information.

 The Merchant Taylors’ Company (‘the Company’) is the Data Controller.